cpmech/gemlab/README.md

 use std::collections::HashSet;

 fn main() -> Result<(), StrError> {
-    // Input the raw mesh data using a text file and compute all
+    // Input the raw mesh data using a text file
-    // derived information such boundary edges and faces.
     //
     // 1.0  5------,6.------7
     //      | [3],'   `.[4] |